AverageDaniel/mpya-dash-app-in-azure/README.md

 ## Repo for mpya-dashboard to be deployed in Azure

 The dashboard has been built using the Python library Dash.
 To learn more about Dash, check their tutorials and documentation at https://dash.plotly.com/ .
 It's fairly simple and straightforward.
+Daniel Jakobsson has some knowledge about the structure of this project so further questions about the dashboard can be directed to him(or David Rüdel).

 To install dependencies run: